AndriyAtWork25/AndriyAtWork25/README.md

 <h1 align="center">Welcome!
- I’m Andriy, an aspiring Junior Backend Developer  based in Germany💻</h1>
+ I’m Andriy, an aspiring Fullstack / Backend Developer  based in Germany💻</h1>

 💻 I’m a Junior Backend Developer based in Germany, with a strong passion for building scalable web applications and growing into a Fullstack Engineer.
 🛠️ Actively building projects, improving my skills, and looking for my first role in the tech industry.